 Ketogenic Diet for Dummies – Tip #4:

 Find Some YouTube Friend AKA Reliable Resources.
-You want to get some good information so your efforts are not in vein.
-You could be doing it all wrong and all you needed was someone to explain it to you a different way.
+You want to get some good information so your efforts are not in vain.
+You could be doing it all wrong and all you needed was someone to explain it to you in a different way.

 Ketogenic Diet for Dummies – Tip #5:

-Long point dotted: there are program out there that are relatively inexpensive and will eliminate the frustration that can lead to hopelessness or quitting all together.
+Long point: there are program out there that are relatively inexpensive (and free) that will eliminate the frustration that can lead to hopelessness or quitting all together.

 Ketogenic Diet for Dummies – Tip #6: